fabiocaccamo/django-maintenance-mode/README.rst

     # the path of the function that will return the client IP address given the request object -> 'myapp.mymodule.myfunction'
     # the default function ('maintenance_mode.utils.get_client_ip_address') returns request.META['REMOTE_ADDR']
+    # in some cases the default function returns None, to avoid this scenario just use 'django-ipware'
     MAINTENANCE_MODE_GET_CLIENT_IP_ADDRESS = None

 Retrieve user's real IP address using